Brazilian court orders roadblocks cleared; Bolsonaro silent on election loss

 Although Bolsonaro has remained silent on his election loss, his political allies and associates have already begun to establish contact with the Lula camp to discuss a transition.
 Some have publicly declared that the Bolsonaro government should respect the election result.

-Communications Minister Fabio Faria told Reuters that Bolsonaro was expected to speak on his defeat by Tuesday, though it was not clear whether the incumbent would accept Lula's victory.
+Some truckers posted videos calling for a military coup to stop Lula from taking office.

+The PRF said truckers were blocking highways partially or fully in more than 200 locations, as part of protests that have spread to 21 of Brazil's 27 states.
+They said another 192 roadblocks had been cleared.

-(Reporting by Gabriel Araujo in Sao Paulo and Ricardo Brito in Brasilia; Editing by Paul Simao)
+(Reporting by Brian Ellsworh in Sao Paulo, Ricardo Brito and Anthony Boadle in Brasilia; Editing by Paul Simao and Alistair Bell)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))